jrengdahl/cross/README.md

 ## Introduction

-This project contains .config files to build OpenMP-enabled bare-metal GCC compilers for:
+This project contains .config files to build OpenMP-enabled bare-metal GCC compilers:

 * aarch64/.config      ARMv8 (64-bit Cortex-A53, A72, etc.)      built for Cortex-A54
 * multi/.config        ARMv7 (32-bit Cortex-A9, Cortex-M7, etc.) multi-lib

-Normally bare metal compilers do not have OpenMP support, since it is assumed that considerable operating system suport is required to make OpemMP work.
+Normally bare metal compilers do not have OpenMP support, since it is assumed that considerable operating system support is required to make OpemMP work.
 However, it is actually not that difficult to get a subset of OpemMP working on a multi-core bare metal system.

 To build a bare-metal OpenMP-enabled toolchain you first need a couple simple mods to ct-ng which